orbitalquark/textadept/doc/02_Installation.md

 Most Linux and BSD systems already have ncurses installed.
 If not, look for it in your package manager, or compile and install it from the [ncurses website][].
-For Debian-based distributions like Ubuntu, the package is typically called `libncursesw5`.
-Note: you need to have a version of ncurses compiled with "wide" (multibyte) character support installed.
+For Debian-based distributions like Ubuntu, the package is typically called "libncursesw5".
+Note: you need to have the wide-character version of ncurses installed, which handles multibyte characters.

 [GTK+ website]: http://www.gtk.org/download-linux.html
 [ncurses website]: http://invisible-island.net/ncurses/#download_ncurses